rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 There's a strange phenomenon in the Bitcoin community where they insist on
- *casino-grade* dice.
-They often list all kinds of justification due to poorly balanced dice.
+ *casino-grade* dice;
+ as if "casino" is an
+ infallible authority
+ on dice grading that we should trust our life savings with.

 !!! quote "Don't trust, verify"

 If you're concerned
- with the fairness of dice, then you can verify you dice with a saltwater test.
+ with the fairness of dice, then you should verify your dice with a saltwater test.
 Whether using *AAA casino-grade razor edge precision dice* or using the dice you got from a board game, a saltwater test can verify if the dice is balanced or not.
-Just saying "Casino-grade" is magical thinking.
+Just saying "Casino-grade" is not a verification.

-In most cases, even a slightly unbalanced dice will still roll fairly, but it's recommended to verify that a given set of dice is sufficiently balanced to generate the desired level of entropy.
+In most cases, even a slightly unbalanced dice will still roll fairly, but it's recommended to *verify* that a given set of dice is sufficiently balanced to generate the desired level of entropy.